JonathanBallard/X4_RKI-ShipSpecialization/README.md

 Tax/Jonathan Ballard - Ravenknight Industries (RKI) Mods
 _Thank you for being me.
 It's a dead-end job, and there's not a lot of perks - but somebody has to do it..._
 Note: For clarity's sake, I am Midnightclear/Einherjarin on Nexus, and Tax/Asgardschosen elsewhere

+Hashashin14 - <a href="https://github.com/hashashin14">Orange Neko on GitHub</a>
+_Thank you for your help with ensuring the internal shields work properly with the new ships!_

 <div style="width: 80%; color: white; background-color: #25010d; font-weight: bold; padding: 12px 12px; margin: 30px,0px,15px,0px;"><font size="4">Special Thanks To:  </font></div>